 The state does recognize the rights of both parents.
-As a general rule the state wants children to have contact with both their parents.
-Because of this the state tends to favor joint custody when possible so the children can spend time with both parents.
+As a general rule, the state wants children to have contact with both their parents.
+Because of this, the state tends to favor joint custody when possible so the children can spend time with both parents.
 Do note that the nature of joint custody as it relates to time and domicile will be based on the child’s best interests.

 Do I have to pay child support?

-In general the answer to this is yes.
+In general, the answer to this is yes.
 The state feels that both parents should support their children.
 When deciding on support judges consider factors such as the income each parent earns, who spends more time with the children, and the resources each parent has available to them.
 A lawyer for divorce can ensure that you take advantage of all factors which may be in your favor during child support proceedings.

 How to File for Divorce in Minnesota

-The state of Minnesota has divorce forms available online and at local court houses.
+The state of Minnesota has divorce forms available online and at local courthouses.
 The forms come with detailed directions so you can fill them out correctly.
 However, while you can file for divorce on your own remember you’ll need a divorce attorney for the proceedings.
 It is a highly complex and involved process.

 As I wrote above, divorce can be a messy and undesirable turn of events.
 But with a little bit of knowledge beforehand you won’t be completely without direction.
-As always I advise hiring an divorce lawyer as soon as possible to not only serve as a legal consultant but to help you through the process at a reasonable cost.
+As always I advise hiring a divorce lawyer as soon as possible to not only serve as a legal consultant but to help you through the process at a reasonable cost.